go-gomail/gomail/README.md

 ## Introduction

-Gomail is a simple and efficient package to send emails.
+**gomail** is a simple and efficient package to send emails in golang.
 It is well tested and documented.

-Gomail can only send emails using an SMTP server.
-But the API is flexible and it is easy to implement other methods for sending emails using a local Postfix, an API, etc.
+**gomail** can not only send emails using an SMTP server, but the API is flexible and it is easy to implement other methods for sending emails using a local Postfix, an API, etc.

+### requires

-It requires Go 1.2 or newer.
+- Go 1.2 or newer.
 With Go 1.5, no external dependencies are used.

 ## Features